Serotonin–norepinephrine reuptake inhibitor: Indications

+Neuropathic pain involves the descending noradrenergic pathways which help with pain signal regulation.
+By increasing norepinephrine in these pathways, SNRIS can help reduce pain transmission independently of its antidepressant effects.

 Pharmacology

 Route of administration

 SNRIs are delivered orally, usually in the form of capsules or tablets.
 It is recommended to take SNRIs in the morning with breakfast, which does not affect drug levels, but may help with certain side effects.
 Norepinephrine has activating effects in the body and therefore can cause insomnia in some patients if taken at bedtime.
 SNRIs can also cause nausea, which is usually mild and goes away within a few weeks of treatment, but taking the medication with food can help alleviate this.

 Mode of action

-The condition for which SNRIs are mostly indicated, major depressive disorder, is thought to be mainly caused by decreased levels of serotonin and norepinephrine in the synaptic cleft, causing erratic signaling.
+The condition for which SNRIs are mostly indicated, major depressive disorder, was thought to be mainly caused by decreased levels of serotonin and norepinephrine in the synaptic cleft, causing erratic signaling.
+This theory, however, has been refuted.
 Based on the monoamine hypothesis of depression, which asserts that decreased concentrations of monoamine neurotransmitters leads to depressive symptoms, the following relations were determined: "Norepinephrine may be related to alertness and energy as well as anxiety, attention, and interest in life; [lack of] serotonin to anxiety, obsessions, and compulsions; and dopamine to attention, motivation, pleasure, and reward, as well as interest in life."
 SNRIs work by inhibiting the reuptake of the neurotransmitters serotonin and norepinephrine.
 This results in increased extracellular concentrations of serotonin and norepinephrine and, consequently, an increase in neurotransmission.
 Most SNRIs including venlafaxine, desvenlafaxine, and duloxetine, are several fold more selective for serotonin over norepinephrine, while milnacipran is three times more selective for norepinephrine than serotonin.
 Elevation of norepinephrine levels is thought to be necessary for an antidepressant to be effective against neuropathic pain, a property shared with the older tricyclic antidepressants (TCAs), but not with the SSRIs.

 Recent studies have shown that depression may be linked to increased inflammatory response, thus attempts at finding an additional mechanism for SNRIs have been made.
 Studies have shown that SNRIs as well as SSRIs have significant anti-inflammatory action on microglia in addition to their effect on serotonin and norepinephrine levels.
 As such, it is possible that an additional mechanism of these drugs that acts in combination with the previously understood mechanism exist.
 The implication behind these findings suggests use of SNRIs as potential anti-inflammatories following brain injury or any other disease where swelling of the brain is an issue.
 However, regardless of the mechanism, the efficacy of these drugs in treating the diseases for which they have been indicated has been proven, both clinically and in practice.